drycc/workflow/src/applications/managing-app-processes.md

 sleeper: sleep 900
 ```

-If you are using [remote Docker images][docker image], you may define process types by either running `deis pull` with a
+If you are using [remote Docker images][docker image], you may define process types by either running `drycc pull` with a
 `Procfile` in your working directory, or by passing a stringified Procfile to the `--procfile` CLI option.

 For example, passing process types inline:

 ```
-$ deis pull deis/example-go:latest --procfile="cmd: /app/bin/boot"
+$ drycc pull drycc/example-go:latest --procfile="cmd: /app/bin/boot"
 ```

 Read a `Procfile` in another directory:

 ```
-$ deis pull deis/example-go:latest --procfile="$(cat deploy/Procfile)"
+$ drycc pull drycc/example-go:latest --procfile="$(cat deploy/Procfile)"
 ```

 Or via a Procfile located in your current, working directory: